 Problem Procedure Battery does not power the computer The battery might be discharged.
 Connect the AC adaptor to recharge the battery.

-Problem Procedure Battery does not charge when the AC adaptor is attached.
+Battery does not charge when the AC adaptor is attached.
 If the battery is completely discharged, it will not begin charging immediately.
 In these instances, wait a few minutes before trying again.
-If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to its supplying power.
+If the battery still does not charge, check that the power outlet the AC adaptor is connected to is supplying power.
 This can be tested by plugging another appliance into it.

-Check whether the battery is hot or cold to the touch - if so, it will not charge properly and should be allowed to reach room temperature before you try again.
-Unplug the AC adaptor and remove the battery to make sure its connecting terminals are clean - if necessary wipe them with a soft dry cloth lightly dipped in alcohol.
-Connect the AC adaptor and replace the battery, taking care to ensure that it is securely seated in the computer.
-Check the DC IN/Battery indicator.
-If it does not glow, allow the computer to charge the battery for at least twenty minutes.
-If the DC IN/Battery indicator starts to glow after this period, allow the battery to continue to charge for at least another twenty minutes before turning on the computer.
-However, if the indicator still does not glow, the battery might be at the end of its operating life and should be replaced.
-However, if you do not believe the battery is at the end of its operating life, you should speak to TOSHIBA Support.
-Battery does not power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential.
-In these instances, fully discharge the battery and then attempt to charge it again.
+Problem Procedure Battery does not power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential.
+In these instances, you should fully discharge the battery and then attempt to charge it again.
 Check the Power saver option under Choose or customize a power plan in the Power Options .